During the summer months, BU Today is revisiting some of the past year’s favorite stories. This week, we feature music.

 Lawson describes herself and her husband, Ian Celing, as “typical Midwestern” types who initially accepted Celing’s job offer with an oil company in Saudi Arabia so they could travel and pay off their student loans (the country has no expatriate income tax).
 They moved to Ras Tanura, a compound for foreign employees on the Persian Gulf.
 Lawson hadn’t anticipated how much free time she would have, and how few opportunities existed to fill it.

 “We don’t have bars and movie theaters here, and it’s hard for people to communicate between compounds—it’s a lot of word of mouth, kind of like before the age of the internet,” she says.
 The region’s extreme heat—not to mention the need to wear an abaya for trips outside her compound—made finding new activities, or exploring the nearby cities, a challenge.

 The only violinist for miles, Lawson began giving private string lessons within her compound and searched online for jobs.
 She found an opening at the Dhahran British Grammar School, an hour from her compound.
-The job interview marked the first time she’d left the house without her husband—women typically only travel with male family members—and she had to take a taxi for the trip, since until June 24, 2018, women weren’t permitted to hold driver’s licenses.
+The job interview marked the first time she’d left the house without her husband—women typically only travel with male family members—and she had to take a taxi for the trip, since women aren’t permitted to hold driver’s licenses.

 “Outside there was this huge, gloomy-looking gate, and then you enter and it’s this gorgeous green lush land,” Lawson says.
 “When they asked about my background during the interview, I said that I was an orchestra director, and they said, ‘That’s wonderful!
 We’ve always wanted one of those.’”